JuliaDiff/BlueStyle/README.md

 end
 ```

-Functions definitions with parameter lines which exceed 92 characters should separate each parameter by a newline and indent by one-level:
+Function definitions with parameter lines which exceed 92 characters should separate each parameter by a newline and indent by one-level:

 ```julia
 # Yes: